 Our Board of Directors oversees the business affairs of Moleculin and monitors the performance of management.
 Pursuant to our Bylaws, the Board of Directors shall consist of no less than one director.
-Members of the Board of Directors discussed various business matters informally on numerous occasions throughout the year 2017.
-The Board held 16 meetings during 2017.
+Members of the Board of Directors discussed various business matters informally on numerous occasions throughout the year 2019.
+The Board held 16 meetings during 2019.
+In addition to meetings of the full Board of Directors, our Board has established an Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee.
+During 2019, these Board committees held an additional 18 meetings during the year.
+Specifically, the breakdown of the committee meetings for 2019 are as follows: 8 for the Audit Committee, 6 for the Compensation Committee, and 4 for the Governance Committee.
+We believe that such interaction between fellow Board members and with management provided proper oversight of the Company.
 Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and committee meetings of which such director was a member (held during the period for which such director was in office).